You deserve to know exactly what you are buying.

 - Laboratories

-- Research facilities, testing centers, scientific labs.
+- Research facilities, testing centers, and scientific labs.

 - Daycare Centers